Master of Science in Occupational Therapy

 Health and Other Requirements

-The following health related documentations must be provided to the Department of Occupational Therapy and WSSU Student Health Services.
-These must be kept current throughout the entire program.
-Any student who allows these requirements to expire is subject to being withdrawn from fieldwork courses, participation in community or clinical aspect of a course, and/or the program.
+The following health related documentation must be provided to the Department of Occupational Therapy.
+These requirements must be kept current throughout the entire program.
+Any student who allows these requirements to expire is subject to being withdrawn from fieldwork courses, participation in community or clinical aspects of a course, and/or the program.

 Students accepted for admission must submit proof of the following prior to starting the program: